-The secretary-rules editor shall determine the status of the game and if the decision results in a decision to replay the game, it shall be replayed in its entirety.
-Further, all statistics in the previous game shall not count.
-Exception: Cautions and ejections occurring in the protested game are subject to the procedures stated in Rules 12.11, 12.12, 12.13 and 12.14.
+If the game result clearly delineates a winner, there shall be no replay and all statistics, except a modified score, shall remain.
+If a protest results in a determination (by the governing sports authority) to replay the game, it shall be replayed in its entirety and all statistics from the previous game shall not count, except as provided by Rules 12.11, 12.12, 12.13 and 12.14.